lalith-chandan/Projects/Credit Card Fraud Detection/README.md

   - `Amount` — the transaction amount.
 - **`Class`** — the label: `1` = fraud, `0` = legitimate.

 > **The raw `creditcard.csv` is not included** (it's ~100 MB).
-Download it from Kaggle and drop it in the project root:
+One can download it from Kaggle and drop it in the project root:
 > https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud
 >
-> The pre-split, pre-scaled data is provided under `data/` if you'd rather skip the preprocessing.
+> The pre-split, pre-scaled data is provided under (trained scaled, val scaled, test scaled).

 ---